wendyverdonk93/docs/content/payment-methods/banks/request-to-pay/how-does-request-to-pay-work.md

 Request to Pay works in such a way that customers are redirected to Deutsche Bank’s online banking platform, after authenticating themselves with the same credentials as when logging in to their online banking platform, a SEPA bank transfer is authorised directly from the customer to the merchant via MultiSafepay.
 An authorised bank transfer can be settled instantly or after 24 hrs, depending on if the bank supports instant payments or not.

-Request to Pay reduces cost and risk, enabling faster settlement, providing simplified reconciliation.
+Request to Pay reduces cost and risk, enabling faster settlement and providing simplified reconciliation.

 ## Transaction Flow

 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

 * Order status
 The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.
 * Transaction status
 The transaction status indicates the payment status of the transaction, such as _completed_, _pending_ or _rejected_.
 Once the transaction status is _completed_, the amount of the transaction is added to your MultiSafepay balance.

 Request to Pay transactions received by MultiSafepay will be processed directly through Deutsche Bank.
 The following statuses are important when receiving an Request to Pay payment: